 I may not come across as a fearful person.
 I’m the kind of person who is calm and collected in a crisis.
 Strong for others around her, and then has a bit of a breakdown when she’s alone.
 Spiders don’t really bother me and I don’t think twice about swimming in open water.

 But my fear of flying and heights drove me to despair.
 My sensible rational brain knew that it was silly.
 But the fear wasn’t ‘just in my head’ it’s was in my entire body.
 On a plane I felt every tremor like it was needles sticking into me, walking over a bridge, or even downstairs I could see through was enough to make me a shaky sweaty mess.

-Most of the time I either took a valium (or 2), sleeping pills or calms washed down with some alcohol to send me into a travel coma.
+Most of the time I either took a valium (or 2), sleeping pills or calms washed down with some alcohol to send me into a travel coma as I traveled solo around Ireland.
 But the heights thing constantly held me back.

 I couldn’t begin to recall how many times my fear of heights held me back from doing things.
 Here is a short list of some of the things I didn’t do that stand out in my memory:

 Once I couldn’t walk down some glass stairs after a meeting and had to ask the person I was meeting to walk me to the lift, embarrassed was an understatement.

 On holiday with my family, I couldn’t get on a chairlift in the Alps.
 I did manage to get in a different lift, but I had my eyes covered, music playing and I was actually rocking to self-soothe…My Dad kindly took this picture, thanks, Dad 🙂

 In Seattle, I didn’t go up the space needle as I knew I wouldn’t be able to get out of the lift on my own.
 So I just took a picture from the bottom.